BaileyAndrew/antGLasso-Implementation/README.md

 would take much longer, because it would take more iterations to converge.
 However, I managed to reformulate the problem such that there is only ever one Lasso call per matrix (rather than one call per matrix per row per iteration), i.e. 2 calls overall.
 The large sample case remains the same timewise, but the small sample case now only takes ~1 second as well, because the iterations are much faster.
+Basically, less lassos cause longer convergence but with faster iterations - for large samples this balances out, for small samples they already had long convergence so this actually drastically improves them.

 Currently, ~40% of the runtime comes from calculating eigenvalues/eigenvectors, ~20% from calculating the A matrix, and ~40% from `np.linalg.lstsq`-ing an equation to find the pseudoinverse of A.  Perhaps I could improve the calculation of